Jailior/Computation-Times-Math-Research-Paper/README.md

 Time efficiency and scalability of programs for larger and larger data sets have become ever so important with the advancement of technology.
 Machine learning algorithms are based on processing huge data sets and repeatedly carrying out operations.
 When using math functions such as sine, cosine and logarithms the conventional way to do so in code is to use the long and complicated, as to achieve high accuracy answers, external libraries which have been coded by other computer scientists long ago.
 I propose simplifying these functions can save time for the same result.

-**Aim** To see how the simplification the mathematical functions using both the Taylor and McLaurin series to lower run times of computational programs.
+**Aim**: To see how the simplification the mathematical functions using both the Taylor and McLaurin series to lower run times of computational programs.

 # Results